moaz-shamim/reactJourney/reduxtoolkittodo/Quickstart.md

 The reducers created in Redux Toolkit are slightly different; they are referred to as "slices."
 This is a naming convention specific to Redux Toolkit.

-To implement this convention, we create a folder called "features" in our app.
+To implement this convention, we create a folder called **features** in our app.
 Within this folder, we organize different features like a login feature, a product feature, etc. In this context, we create a "todo" feature to better comprehend the concept of reducers.
 Inside the "todo" folder, we create a file named "todoSlice.js."
 Don't worry too much about the specific name "todoSlice.js"; it indicates that this file contains slice reducers, essentially serving as an alternative term for reducers within the context of Redux Toolkit.

-"todoSlice.js"
+When using Redux Toolkit to organize slices in a React application, it's common to create a folder called "features" or "slices" to house your different slices.
+Let me explain in more detail:

+Create a "features" Folder:

+You might create a folder named "features" at the root level of your project or inside the "src" folder.
+Organize Slices Within "features":

+Inside the "features" folder, you can create subfolders for each feature or slice.
+For example:

+src/
+├── features/
+│   ├── counter/
+│   │   ├── counterSlice.js
+│   │   ├── Counter.js
+│   │   └── OtherCounterComponent.js
+│   ├── todos/
+│   │   ├── todosSlice.js
+│   │   ├── TodosList.js
+│   │   └── TodoItem.js
+│   └── ...
+└── ...
+Slice Files:

+Inside each feature folder, you would typically have a file named something like "featureSlice.js" where you define the slice for that specific feature.
+By organizing your slices in a "features" folder, you create a clear structure for your Redux-related code.
+This approach makes it easier to locate and manage the different slices of your application state.
+However, keep in mind that folder structures can vary based on project preferences and team conventions.
+The key is to maintain a clear and consistent organization that works for your specific application.

+**todoSlice.js**

 ```jsx
 import {createSlice , nanoid } from '@reduxjs/toolkit';